Adolf Chybiński: Early life and education

-Musicologist, Historian, Academic
+Musicology career

 From 1917 he was an associate professor at the University of Lviv, from 1920 a full professor; in the academic year 1928/1929 he was the dean of the Faculty of Humanities.
 In the years 1917-1927, he lectured at the same time on music theory at the Lviv Conservatory.

 After the first World War, he became a professor at Poznań University, and headed the Department of Musicology and lectured on the history of Old Polish music, Polish musical folklore and music theory.
 For a short time in 1948, he was the director of the Poznań Opera.
 He also chaired the Theoretic Section of the Music School Programming Committee and the State Music Publishing Council.

 In his academic research he dealt with the history of the Polish Renaissance and Baroque music as well as musical ethnography.
 He studied the works of, among others Mikołaj Gomółka, Jan z Lublina and Jacek Różycki.
-He was the initiator of making copies of XV - XVIII-century music manuscripts, and discovered many unknown monuments of Polish music from that period.
+He was the initiator of making copies of 15th - 18th-century music manuscripts, and discovered many unknown monuments of Polish music from that period.
 He prepared the 22 issue of the cycle of the Publishing House of Old Polish Music (1928-1951), and the individual works of former composers.
 He initiated research on Polish musical folklore and the collecting of folk songs.

 He devoted a great deal of attention to highlander music - culture, as well as the nature of Podhale.
 Mountaineering was his passion, and he worked with The Tatra Museum in Zakopane for many years.
 He demonstrated the affinity of some melodies of Polish Tatra highlanders to the melodies of Czech, Slovak and Hungarian highlanders.

 In 1951, he published a collection of lesser-known melodies and folk songs From the Tatra Mountains to the Baltic Sea (Śpiewnik krajoznawczy – od Tatr do Bałtyku), and was involved editorially on the work Analysis and explanation of the works of Frédéric Chopin (Analiza i objaśnienia dzieł wszystkich Fryderyka Chopina).

 In addition, he worked as co-editor of "Kwartalnik Muzyczny" (1928–1931, 1948–1950) and "Polski Rocznik Muzykologiczny" (1935–1936).
 During the German occupation he gave private music lessons and worked as a translator for a social insurance company.